Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Let's now examine each discipline's foundations before examining how machine learning supports data science.

 How does machine learning work?
 The science of machine learning entails creating algorithms that can change without human intervention by learning from data on their own.
-These algorithms develop their own logic as we provide data to them, resulting in solutions that are applicable to a variety of aspects of our world, including:
+These algorithms develop their own logic as we provide data to them, resulting in solutions that are applicable to a variety of aspects of our world, including e.g.:

 - fraud detection
 - web searches
 - tumor classification